Danny Aiello: Personal life

-Aiello lived in Ramsey, New Jersey, for many years.
+Aiello lived in Ramsey, New Jersey, for many years with his wife, Sandy Cohen, whom Aiello married in 1955.
 He later moved to Saddle River, New Jersey.

 In 2014, Aiello published his autobiography, I Only Know Who I Am When I Am Somebody Else: My Life on the Street, on the Stage, and in the Movies via Simon & Schuster.
 He was the father of stuntman and actor Danny Aiello III, who died in 2010 of pancreatic cancer.
 Another son Rick, who was also an actor, died in 2021 of the same disease.
 His surviving children are Jaime, and Stacey Aiello.
 His nephew is Michael Kay, broadcaster for the New York Yankees.

 Death

 Aiello died on December 12, 2019, at age 86, at a hospital in New Jersey, following a brief illness.

 Many in the entertainment industry voiced their sadness either on Twitter or released statements, such as his Moonstruck co-star Cher, and Robert De Niro, who starred alongside Aiello in four films: Bang the Drum Slowly (1973), The Godfather Part II (1974), Once Upon a Time in America (1984), and Mistress (1992).
 De Niro wrote, "I am very saddened to hear of Danny's passing.
 I have known him for almost 50 years.
 See you in Heaven, Danny."

-Aiello's funeral was held on December 19, 2019, at the Riverside Memorial Chapel on the Upper West Side.
-Director Spike Lee and actor John Turturro gave eulogies.
-Lee stated, "We recognized our differences, political or whatever else you want to talk about it, but we truly loved each other."